 Ciao!
 Pack your bags and get ready to indulge your creative side in this modern city that is known for its world-class art, architecture, design, business and finance activities, and fashion.
 Absorb all that Milan has to offer through IES Abroad Milan’s wide variety of courses, internships, and cultural activities.

 No matter what level of Italian you speak, we invite you to study here and experience Milan’s rich culture.
 You will be placed in an IES Abroad Italian language course that’s been designed for you based on your language level.

 Our Italy Today Program also offers courses in liberal arts and social sciences, all of which address aspects of contemporary Italian society.
 Courses are taught by highly qualified experts in their fields.
-You also have the opportunity to take courses at one of five local universities—maybe you’ll even make some Italian friends while you’re at it.
-One partner institution course is included in the Italy Today Program’s cost.
+You also have the opportunity to take courses at one of six local universities.
+Two partner institution courses are included in the cost of the Italy Today Program.

 We want you to feel at home in Milan so we do everything we can to help you integrate into life in the city.
 We invite you to immerse yourself in the language and culture of Italy through extensive learning opportunities around the city, by attending guest lecture series and classes at local universities, and going to social events and activities planned for you and your fellow students throughout the semester.
 You can also add international work experience to your résumé while earning credit by participating in an internship placement and accompanying academic seminar.